cliffbb/OEM-Fewshot-Challenge/README.md

 ## Baseline
 <div align="justify">

-The PSPNet architecture with EfficientNet-B4 encoder from the [Segmentation Models Pytorch](https://github.com/qubvel/segmentation_models.pytorch?tab=readme-ov-file) GitHub repository is adopted as a baseline model.
+The PSPNet architecture with EfficientNet-B4 encoder from the [Segmentation Models Pytorch](https://github.com/qubvel/segmentation_models.pytorch?tab=readme-ov-file) GitHub repository is adopted as a baseline network.
-The model was pretrained on the 258 *trainset* using the [Catalyst](https://catalyst-team.com/) library.
+The network was pretrained using the *trainset* with the [Catalyst](https://catalyst-team.com/) library.
 Then, the state-of-the-art framework called [distilled information maximization](https://arxiv.org/abs/2211.14126)
-(DIaM) was used to perform the GFSS task.
+(DIaM) was adopted to perform the GFSS task.
 The code in this repository contains only the GFSS portion.
-As mentioned by the authors, any pretrained model can be used with their framework.
+As mentioned by the baseline authors, any pretrained model can be used with their framework.
 We adopted the code from the [Github repository](https://github.com/sinahmr/DIaM?tab=readme-ov-file) of the baseline paper.</br></br>

 To run the code on the *valset*, simply clone this repository and change your directory to the `OEM-Fewshot-Challenge` folder which contains the code files.
 Then from a terminal, use the `test.sh` script.
 The general syntax is:
 ```bash